 - The sales of wine and spirits must be combined before they match beer sales.
 This should be top of mind at retail.

 - Today’s craft brewers are nipping at the heels of the entire wine category.
 Wow.

 Despite their success, craft brewers face many challenges including access to market, cost of raw materials and ingredients, and operation in a highly regulated and taxed industry.

 During the 2007-08 hop crisis, multiple craft brewers had to reformulate recipes or even discontinue brands.
-Have any of you had trouble securing cans lately?
 There is a huge difference between purchasing as an independent brewer and purchasing as part of a large brewery.